Gana Misra

 Failing to file Form 20-F isn't just about missing a deadline—it's about risking everything a foreign company has built in the U.S. capital markets.
 The consequences ripple through every aspect of a company's relationship with American investors, from immediate regulatory penalties to long-term market access restrictions.

-In today's interconnected global economy, maintaining access to U.S. capital markets isn't optional for many foreign companies—it's essential for growth and competitiveness.
-The Form 20-F filing requirement represents more than regulatory compliance; it's the price of admission to the world's deepest and most liquid capital markets.
+In today's interconnected global economy, maintaining access to U.S. capital markets is essential for many foreign companies' growth strategies.
+The U.S. equity markets represented approximately $46 trillion in total market capitalization as of 2024 (World Federation of Exchanges, 2024).
+The Form 20-F filing requirement represents more than regulatory compliance; it is the price of admission to these capital markets.

-For foreign private issuers, the message is clear: Form 20-F compliance isn't just about avoiding penalties—it's about preserving the trust, market access, and investor relationships that form the foundation of their U.S. market presence.
-In this high-stakes environment, there's simply no room for error.
+For foreign private issuers, Form 20-F compliance preserves the trust, market access, and investor relationships that form the foundation of their U.S. market presence.

-Companies facing Form 20-F compliance challenges should consult with experienced securities counsel and accounting professionals immediately.
+Companies facing Form 20-F compliance challenges should consult with experienced securities counsel and accounting professionals.
 Early intervention can often prevent minor delays from becoming major crises.